sittercity/gocumber/README.md

 # Running Tests

-Couldn't be more simple: `make test`
+Couldn't be more simple:

-This will download all dependencies if you don't already have them.
+* run `make setup` - Downloads testing dependencies.
+This only needs to be run once.
+* run `make test`  - Runs the actual tests (including test coverage).

 # TODO